0. Introduction

 Following are ensured while creating & updating documentation.

-2. Format is maintained in system or as hard copy.
+- The format is maintained in the system or as a hard copy.

-3. Reviewed and approved by authorized person (department head or by MR, as applicable).
+- Reviewed and approved by the authorized person (department head or by MR, as applicable).

 XXX maintains a documented procedure for the identification, distribution, and control of documents required by the Quality Management System and this specification, including required documents of an origin external to XXX.
 Documented information is controlled so that these are available and suitable for use.
 Those are protected from improper use, loss of confidentiality, as applicable.
 For control of documented information, following are ensured: